 Taught by qualified lawyers

 Visiting Professors and Fellows are leading lawyers who support us by teaching on our courses and giving lectures to students and local practitioners.
-Examples include Imran Khan, Solicitor, Joel Bennathan QC and sir Geoffrey Bindman.
+Examples include Imran Khan, QC, Joel Bennathan QC and Sir Geoffrey Bindman.

 Teaching and learning

 No.1 UK wide for Satisfied overall with the course in LawGuardian League Table, 2018